 Treatment for Seborrheic Dermatitis in Babies

-For babies with cradle cap, medical providers often instruct parents to use mild baby shampoo and scrub their child’s scalp gently.
+For babies with cradle cap, medical providers working in dermatology often instruct parents to use mild baby shampoo and scrub their child’s scalp gently.
 Many medicated shampoo products are too harsh for small children, so check with your doctor before using anything harsher than baby soap on your child.

 Lifestyle Changes to Help Ease Seborrhea Symptoms

 Although topical solutions should help relieve your itchy symptoms, there are other changes you can make for healthier skin.
-Here are some helpful tips for cutting down on environmental triggers that may impact your skin health.
+Here are some helpful tips for cutting down on environmental triggers that may impact your skin.

 - Don’t take long, hot showers.
 Steam and high heat open your pores, dry out your skin, and invite more cellular damage.
 Be kinder to your skin by cooling down your shower temperature and/or giving your scalp a cold water rinse (chilly, but effective).

 - Avoid common allergens.
 Whether or not you have confirmed allergies, avoiding common irritants like strong fragrances, pollen, and pet dander might help reduce redness and itching.

 - Stay moisturized.
 Both your skin and scalp need adequate moisture to stay healthy.
 Even if your skin overproduces oil, cleansing and moisturizing regularly helps keep your skin balanced.
 Dry skin is more vulnerable to damage, so skipping this step may mean worse outbreaks next time around.

 - Use proper sun protection.
 Sun is a potential irritant for sensitive skin, which is why sunscreen lotion is so important.
 Staying in the shade can help avoid sunburn, which can complicate your condition.
 You may try to avoid excess sweating, which can make rashes worse.